matteobrusa/TumblrToStaticExporter/README.md

 - Infinite scrolling

 # Dependencies
+This script depends on spynner (https://github.com/makinacorpus/spynner) to download videos.

 # How does password protection on a static website works
 The private content is stored in a subfolder whose name is the hash of the password.